GenericName1911/CR-Interface/README.md

 # CR-Interface

 This tool is a closed-source modding utility for Clash Royale, designed to simulate an interactive arena.
 It converts user-selected tiles into game coordinates, which are saved to a file named `coordinates.csv` and can be injected into the apk with [REDACTED] methods.

 This tool is distributed in the form of ~~[an executable file]~~ [a python-compiled no-console file.](https://github.com/GenericName1911/CR-Interface/releases)

-As of Monday, 16 December 2024 (UTC), every release will have a virus scan report attached to it.
+As of Monday, 16 December 2024 (UTC), every subsequent release will have a virus scan report attached to it.

 Credits:
    - The name is a reference to the [TM-Interface tool by Donadigo](https://donadigo.com/tminterface/) which works the same way, and was the initial inspiration for my project.